salehjg/DGCNN-on-FPGA/readme.md

 ModelArch01 | CPU         | CPU | CPU Only
 ModelArch02 | CPU, FPGA   | Xilinx SDAccel Platform | FPGA Only

-## UnitTests for The Platforms
+## OpenCL UnitTests
-To run OCl unittests:
+To run the OCL unittests:
 ```
 sh LaunchDeepPointV1FPGA.sh -t
 ```

-## UnitTests for The Kernels
+## Kernel-specific UnitTests
 In order to make debugging of the kernels easier, separate unit tests are developed(`test` directory).
-These tests are isolated from OpenCL platform and therefore could be debugged as normal CPU codes.
+These tests are isolated from OpenCL platform and therefore could be debugged as normal CPU c++ codes.
 ```
 make test
 ```